 Description

-Cawl Cennin or Welsh Leek Soup takes seasonal leeks, potatoes and an allium cousin to create a full bodied and light soup that is perfect as dinner, lunch or even a starter!
+Cawl Cennin or Welsh Leek Soup recipe takes seasonal leeks, potatoes and an allium cousin to create a full bodied and light soup that is perfect as dinner, lunch or even a starter!

 Ingredients